Bottomonium production in pp and heavy-ion collisions: Results

 \subsection{heavy-ion collisions}

 In heavy-ion collisions the production of heavy quarks is modified by the shadowing effects.
-The parton distribution at small $x$ decreases and, as a result, the charm and bottom production is suppressed at small $p_T$, compared to in pp collisions~\cite{Song:2015ykw}.
-The shadowing effects are realized in the PHSD by the EPS09~\cite{Eskola:2009uj}.
-Additionally each parton has a formation time defined as $E/m_T^2$ with $E$ and $m_T$ being respectively parton energy and transverse mass.
-It plays the role of the spatial separation of heavy quark and heavy antiquark of Eq.~(\ref{separation}) in heavy-ion collisions.
+The parton distribution at small $x$ decreases and, as a result, the charm and bottom production is suppressed at small $p_T$, compared to pp collisions~\cite{Song:2015ykw}.
+The shadowing effects are realized in PHSD by EPS09~\cite{Eskola:2009uj}.

 Figure~\ref{raa} shows the nuclear modification factor $R_{AA}$ of $\Upsilon$ (1S) and $\Upsilon$ (2S) as a function of rapidity, $R_{AA}= (dN^{PbPb}/dy)/(N_{coll}dN^{pp}/dy)$, and of transverse momentum, $R_{AA}= (dN^{PbPb}/dp_T)/(N_{coll}dN^{pp}/dp_T)$, in 0-80 \% central Pb+Pb collisions at $\sqrt{s_{\rm NN}}=$ 5.02 TeV. $N_{coll}$ is the number of initial hard nucleon-nucleon collisions in a heavy-ion collision.